-Version 1.01 of the groundwater availability model for the Seymour and Blaine Aquifers was used for this analysis.
-See Ewing and others (2004) for assumptions and limitations of the groundwater availability model.

-This groundwater availability model includes two layers, representing the Seymour Aquifer (Layer 1), and the Blaine Aquifer (Layer 2).
-In areas where the Blaine Aquifer does not exist the model roughly replicates various Permian units located in the area.

-The model was run with MODFLOW-2000 (Harbaugh and others, 2000).
+- We used version 1.01 of the groundwater availability model for the Seymour and Blaine Aquifers this analysis.
+See Ewing and others (2004) for assumptions and limitations of the groundwater availability model. - This groundwater availability model includes two layers, representing the Seymour Aquifer (Layer 1), and the Blaine Aquifer (Layer 2).
+In areas where the Blaine Aquifer does not exist the model roughly replicates various Permian units located in the area. - We ran the model with MODFLOW-2000 (Harbaugh and others, 2000).